agonzalezro/polo/README.md

 - Jekyll and Pelican compatible.
 - Can watch files for changes and in that case regenerate the site.
 - Pretty quick!
 But new versions will be faster.
-- Deploy it to `gh-pages` or create your own blog on github.
+- Deploy it to `gh-pages` or create your own site on github.
 - You can easily auto deploy it: [example for CircleCI](http://agonzalezro.github.io/how-to-automagically-generate-your-polo-blo  g-with-circleci.html).
 - It supports templating, check [my personal blog